Search Symmetry

 Figure 1: Bluetooth Comparison

-Source: Nordic Semiconductors
+Source: Nordic Semiconductor

-Ultra Wide-Band (UWB)
+Ultra Wideband (UWB)

-• Offers 10-30 cm precision location accuracy
+• 10-30 cm precision location accuracy

-• High-level security
+• High security

-• Protection from multipath and interference
+• Multipath and interference protection

-802.15.4 Based Zigbee, Z-Wave, and Thread Wireless Based Protocol:
+802.15.4 Based Zigbee, Z-Wave, and Thread Wireless Protocols

-Zigbee Key Features and Specifications:
+Zigbee Key Features:

 • Low latency

-• Operating range of 35 ft.
+• 35 ft. range

-• Supports a maximum of 65,000 nodes
+• Supports up to 65,000 nodes

-• Supports mesh topology, but is also able to supports star topology
+• Supports mesh or star topology

 • Supports multiple network topologies

-Z-Wave Key Features and Specifications:
+Z-Wave Key Features:

-• Operating range of 100 ft.
+• 100 ft. range

-• Connects a maximum of 232 connections
+• Connects up to 232 connections

 • 9.6-100 kbps data rate

-• Operates on 908/916 Mhz frequency
+• Operates at 908/916 Mhz

-Thread Key Features and Specifications:
+Thread Key Features:

-• Operating range of 100 ft.
+• 100 ft. range

-• Maximum data rate of 250 kbps
+• 250 kbps data rate

-• Operates on 2.4 GHz frequency
+• Operates at 2.4 GHz

-Radio Frequency Identification (RFID):
+Radio Frequency Identification (RFID)

 • Low Frequency (LF RFID) supports frequencies from 30 KHz to 300 KHz and provides a tracking range of 10cm.
 LF RFID applications include livestock tracking and access control.